 The future of work has rapidly changed across various industries and businesses with the technological revolution such as Industry 4.0 actively catalysing connections of their physical world to an autonomous digital network with the help of Artificial Intelligence (AI) and Machine Learning (ML) algorithms.

 Our mining industry appears to be a little late to the 4th Industrial Revolution (aka Industry 4.0) and rapid digital transformations to connect the physical world to a digital network.
-However, we are better familiar with using technology to increase efficiency and productivity as seen since mining activity inception through the radical stages of mining (i.e., from using dynamites to tunnel the surface and reach depths more quickly or even adopting advanced mechanised equipment) to lessen the burdens on production and costs steadily.
+However, we are better familiar with using technology to increase efficiency and productivity as seen since the inception of mining activity and through the radical stages of mining (i.e., from using dynamites to tunnel the surface and reach depths more quickly or even adopting advanced mechanised equipment) to lessen the burdens on production and costs steadily.

 Smart mining is not a distant future anymore.
 Mining industry business owners should follow suit to this change and reap its benefits by using digital transformation.
 It is the next step for business owners to consider and sharpen their competitive advantage.
 Here at Groundup.ai we can make this a reality, and proffer your mining site powerful insights.
 When you ask?
 Right now whenever you decide to drop us a line.